jharwell/libra/docs/dev/cxx-dev-guide.rst

   should be made to take a pointer/lvalue reference/rvalue reference to a parameter struct containing the primitive members, in order to reduce the chance of subtle bugs due to silent primitive conversions if the order of two of the parameters is swapped at the call site.
+Supports the :ref:`Transparency Principle <dev/design/transparency>`.

 - Function inputs should use ``const`` to indicate that the parameter is input-only (``&`` or ``*``), and cannot be modified in the function body.